 The right primer can work wonders when it comes to keeping skin matte and tamping down sheen all day.
 This particular shine-controlling option does just that (for up to eight hours, we should add), but without ever feeling too dry or creating a cakey appearance.

-Best for Large Pores: Covergirl Base Business Pore Minimizing Primer
+COVERGIRL Trublend Base Business Pore Minimizing Skin Primer

 The bad news?
 There’s no product or treatment out there that will change the actual size of your pores.
 The good news?
 There are ways that you can make them appear smaller, like using a primer such as this one.
 The oil-free formula smooths away the look of prominent pores and has a subtle lilac tint that delivers overall brightness and generally makes skin look that much better.

 Skin Type: All | Size: 1 fluid ounce | Cruelty-Free: Yes | Byrdie Clean: No

 There are three variants of this primer available—Brightening, Perfecting, and Pore Reducing— so you can choose whichever one sounds like the best fit for you.
 Each has some slightly different features; the Brightening has a pearlescent finish, the Perfecting a tone-enhancing pink tint, while the Pore Reducing also mattifies.
 But what they all have common is a topnotch ability to smooth skin and keep makeup locked in place.

 Price at time of publish: $24